darkhat123/soc-analyst-portfolio/PacketDetective_writeup.md

 ## Question 3 During the attack, the adversary accessed certain files.
 Identifying which files were accessed can reveal the attacker's intent.What is the name of the file that was opened by the attacker?
 To find the packets responsible for accessing files on the smb server we must first understand how a file is accessed in the SMB process, from googling we can see that the initial step is to send a create request to the SMB server which will return a create response telling us that the file is accessible or not.
-Then we have two options for interacting with the file, we can either read the file which involves sending a read request which will be replied to with a read response containing the data in the file.
-We can also write to the file using a write request which will return a write response letting us know if the file has been updated.
+Then we have two options for interacting with the file: we can either read the file, which involves sending a read request, which will be replied to with a read response containing the data in the file.
+We can also write to the file using a write request, which will return a write response letting us know if the file has been updated.

-The filename of the file being accessed is available in many of these packets, we can see it in the header of the Create Request packet.
+The filename of the file being accessed is available in many of these packets; we can see it in the header of the Create Request packet.

 ![image](https://github.com/user-attachments/assets/9809485f-ab0d-4921-8ff4-7af1d62eec2a)